contagon/handbook/handbook/9-relief-society.md

 * Assistant secretaries to help the Relief Society secretary.
 * Ministering secretaries to organize ministering interviews and help prepare quarterly reports.

 If these or other callings are needed, the Relief Society presidency recommends sisters to serve.
 They make these recommendations to the bishopric.
 If the bishopric approves, a member of the bishopric calls them.
-He presents them for a sustaining vote in a Relief Society meeting and sets them apart.
+He presents them for sustaining in a Relief Society meeting and sets them apart.

 As needed, the Relief Society presidency may assign sisters to help with Relief Society efforts in other ways.
 Sisters with short-term assignments do not need to be called and set apart.